 Unlike shallow and medium divers, the water temperature, line diameter, and line tie are critical for control, especially if you are a beginner.
 Nonetheless, similar to shallow divers, they’re instrumental in catching big fish and more fish.

 Lipped versus Lipless

-The majority of lipless contain loud rattling sounds, which imitate a school of shad.
+Most lipless contain loud rattling sounds, which imitate a school of shad.
 Lipless crankbaits are manufactured in sizes between 1/4oz and 2 oz.
-They’re good to fish with either 2 feet or 50 feet of water.
+They’re good to fish with either 2 or 50 feet of water.

 However, the industry does make suspending lipless baits, most sink.
 So a consent motion is critical to keep it off the bottom and commonly used on Lake Allatoona and others.